wp-plugins/tinychat-roomspy/readme.txt

 Tags: tinychat-roomspy, tinychat, chat, room spy, wordpress chat, buddypress chat, wordpress video chat, buddypress video chat
 Requires at least: 3.6.0
 Tested up to: 4.0
-Stable tag: 1.0.5
+Stable tag: 1.0.6
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Allows you to check who is in a TinyChat room and who is on Video/Audio, This is very useful for checking who is in a room before you enter it, This has minimal css code so it should display fine on all themes and even devices.
+Allows you to check who is in a TinyChat room and who is on Video/Audio, This is very useful for checking who is in a room before you enter it, This has minimal css code so it should display fine on all themes and even devices, If this is not working as expected then please check http://tinychat.apigee.com/roomname as they have been down for sometime and all data is collected from there, Or checkout my Twitter/Facebook page for details.

 == Installation ==